callassoftware/docker-snippets/other/pdfEngine-sdk/README.md

 ## Notes

-### 1. License Server Integration
+### License Server Integration

-Because Docker containers don't support local hardware-based license activations, you must use an OEM license or a  **Callas License Servers** via environment variables:
+Because Docker containers don't support local hardware-based license activations, you must use an OEM license or **Callas License Servers** via environment variables:

 > **Note:** the C sample modification only works for the case when a license server is to be used.
 It is not needed (and not working) for OEM licensing